Key Takeaway

 Should I switch from Saxenda to semaglutide?

-If you are on liraglutide (Saxenda) and have not reached your weight loss goals, switching to semaglutide is a reasonable option to discuss with your physician.
+If you're on liraglutide (Saxenda) and haven't reached your weight loss goals, switching to semaglutide is a reasonable option to discuss with your physician.
 Many patients who plateau on liraglutide achieve further weight loss after switching to semaglutide.

 Can I switch directly from liraglutide to semaglutide?